MicrosoftDocs/Hololens/hololens/hololens2-cloud-connected-overview.md

 ## Prerequisites

 The following infrastructure should already be in place.
-(If not, we cover setting up an Azure tenant and Intune in this guide):
+(If not, setting up Azure and Intune is included in this guide):

 - Wi-Fi
     - Networks are typically open to the Internet and Cloud services